Belmond Afloat in France

 3 Night Cruise sailing from Chalons-en-Champagne to Mareuil-sur-Ay aboard Belmond Pivoine Barge.

-3 Night Cruise sailing from Fragnes to St Leger aboard Belmond Lilas Barge.
+3 Night Cruise sailing from St Leger to Fragnes aboard Belmond Lilas Barge.

-3 Night Cruise sailing from Damery to Chateau-Thierry aboard Belmond Hirondelle Barge.
+3 Night Cruise sailing from Damery to Chateau-Thierry aboard Belmond Pivoine Barge.

-6 Night Cruise sailing from Beziers to Avignon aboard Alouette Barge.
+6 Night Cruise sailing from Frontignan to Avignon aboard Belmond Napolean Barge.

 Napolean, ex St Jean-De-Losne to Lyon